RasaHQ/rasa/docs/user-guide/running-rasa-with-docker.rst

   - ``-v $(pwd):/app``: Mounts your project directory into the Docker container so that Rasa can train a model on your training data
   - ``rasa/rasa:latest-full``: Use the Rasa image with the tag ``latest-full``
   - ``train``: Execute the ``rasa train`` command within the container.
-This requires the default locations for the configuration files and training data.
 For more information see :ref:`command-line-interface`.

-In this case, we've also passed values for the location of the domain file, training data and the models output directory to show how these can be customized.
+In this case, we've also passed values for the location of the domain file, training data, and the models output directory to show how these can be customized.
 You can also leave these out since we are passing the default values.

 .. note::